scheme-live/live/live/okvslite/README.md

 - No facility to implement [HightContentionAllocator](https://activesphere.com/blog/2018/08/05/high-contention-allocator),
   see also FDB's [Directory layer](https://git.io/JqCFP)
-- Add page read and write middlewares to support compression and cryptography.
+- Add page (frame?) read and write middlewares to support compression and cryptography.
 - Transaction begin, rollback, before and after commit hooks
 - No builtin support for hooks / watches / triggers (may be unnecessary if transaction hooks exists).